crguezl/vuejs-components-basics-plan-picker-component/README.md

 ### Check List

+- [ ]  All along, use as many [emmet expressions](https://docs.emmet.io/cheat-sheet/) as you can to speed up the edition
 - [ ] Set the initial HTML and load Vue from the CDN
 - [ ] Inside the app create the Vue app attached to the corresponding div element
 - [ ] Create a component `click-counter` using `Vue.component`